The Story of Omer, the Admissions Guy

 When the cameras are switched off, Omer is a quiet and humble presence, though his charm remains.
 Cameras or not Omer is certainly one of the most charming people I have been able to work with.
 He delights everybody in the room with his quick wit and welcoming demeanour.
 There is no doubt Omer is naturally talented, it is however important to go on record and mention that it sometimes takes him forty takes to get a line right, especially a complicated one in terms of back and forth timings with other actors.
 Nobody is perfect, not even Omer the Admissions Guy.

-What makes the story even better is that Omer is actually an admissions officer at King’s.
 Just imagine Omer traveling around the world to admissions events, playing these videos and standing quietly next to the screen as the audience watches this professional, experienced admissions officer take on another persona on camera.
 Day after day he turns stone-faced audiences into paparazzi photographers.